roidelapluie/roidelapluie.be/content/homepage/about-me.md

 +++

-Julien Pivotto is a maintainer of Prometheus, the open source metrics monitoring solution.
-He works at O11y where he supports organizations that use Open Source observability tools.
+Julien Pivotto is a maintainer of Prometheus, the Open Source monitoring and alerting solution.
+He is the co-founder of the company O11y, that provides premium support for Open Source observability tools such as Prometheus, Thanos, Grafana, etc.